-Santa Clara has no records of PR firm’s campaign work - California Political Review
+Santa Clara has no records of PR firm?s campaign work - California Political Review

 Another ballot measure

-What role Singer Associates — or other public relations firms — will play in the messaging remains to be seen, but it may continue to be difficult to track without changes to the city’s records retention policy.
+What role Singer Associates ? or other public relations firms ? will play in the messaging remains to be seen, but it may continue to be difficult to track without changes to the city?s records retention policy.

-San José Spotlight’s public records requests come after a Santa Clara County Civil Grand Jury in June released a scathing report about the city’s compliance with the California Public Records Act.
+San Jos?
+Spotlight?s public records requests come after a Santa Clara County Civil Grand Jury in June released a scathing report about the city?s compliance with the California Public Records Act.

 The 18-page Civil Grand Jury report outlines a disorganized internal record keeping system at Santa Clara City Hall.
-The group ultimately gave up its initial investigation into the city’s procurement practices for contracts because the jurors claimed they could not get the documents they requested.
+The group ultimately gave up its initial investigation into the city?s procurement practices for contracts because the jurors claimed they could not get the documents they requested.

 Profile